Jeffrey Paul Cutlip: Criminal career

 In 1982 Cutlip entered a woman's home, gagged and tied her up, and sexually assaulted her for six hours.
-He was soon caught, convicted of sodomy and first-degree burglary, and labelled a sex offender.
+He was soon caught, convicted of sodomy and first-degree burglary, and labeled a sex offender.

 On July 21, 1993, the body of Nielene Loribell Doll, 33, was discovered by a jogger off Southeast Bull Run Road near Sandy.
 Cutlip claimed Doll went home with him after they used methamphetamine together at a Portland bar.
-He then asked to tie her up for sex but she refused.
+He then asked to tie her up for sex, but she refused.
 After a struggle, Cutlip strangled her to death.
 He later attempted to sexually abuse her corpse.
-Cutlip then placed Doll's body in the trunk of her car, dumped it, and left her car in a Fred Meyer parking-lot.
+He then placed Doll's body in the trunk of her car, dumped it, and left her car in a Fred Meyer supermarket parking-lot.

 Seven months after his 1993 release from prison, he robbed two people while armed with a shotgun.
 He was arrested again and sent back to prison for six years.

-In 2000, Cutlip was paroled again; However, he failed to register as a sex offender and left Oregon.
+In 2000, Cutlip was paroled again; however, he failed to register as a sex offender and left Oregon.
 In 2004, he was arrested again after coming back to Oregon to reinstate his Social Security disability benefits.
-Cutlip was released from prison again in December 2004, but sent back six months later after he groped a teenage girl in Northeast Portland.
+Cutlip was released from prison again in December 2004 but sent back six months later after he groped a teenage girl in Northeast Portland.

 Cutlip served two more years in prison until he was released again.
 In 2008, he left the state again after violating his parole conditions.
 One week later, he was caught in Bakersfield, California, and sent back to prison until his release on July 28, 2010.
 In January 2011, Cutlip left Portland again and traveled to Texas.

-Confession
+Confession, incarceration, and death

 In July 2012, Cutlip called the police from Brownsville, Texas, and confessed to murdering four women, although police were only able to confirm three of these murders.
-Cutlip was then arrested and held without bond in Portland, Oregon.
-In 2013 Cutlip pleaded guilty to two counts of murder and one count of aggravated murder in the deaths of Carlson, Bennett, and Doll, and was sentenced to life in prison without parole.
+He was then arrested and held without bond in Portland, Oregon.
+In 2013 he pleaded guilty to two counts of murder and one count of aggravated murder in the deaths of Carlson, Bennett, and Doll and was sentenced to life in prison without parole.
 He was incarcerated at Two Rivers Correctional Institution in Umatilla, Oregon.

+Cutlip died in hospice care at Two Rivers Correctional Institution in Umatilla, Oregon, on March 29, 2026.
+He was 76.